EoinOKelly/Eoin-O-Kelly/ReadMe.md

-I am 16 Years Old
+I am 18 Years Old
-Im a big videogames fan and want to start working on them I am currently learning how to use unity
+Currently in 6th year of secondary school
+I can use python